Learn how to make yarn pumpkins. Use them for your fall decor now, then later you can use them in the dryer.

 Start by wrapping pieces of yarn around each other and rolling them into a ball.
-I tried this process three different ways.
+I tried this process in three different ways.

-Some I made by wrapping the yarn around a tennis ball, thus leaving you with more yarn to make a second ball.
+Some I made by wrapping the yarn around a tennis ball, thus leaving you with more yarn to make the second ball.

 I also tried using a plastic Christmas ornament just because it was lighter.
-In the end I like the one that were entirely yarn as they ended up with a nicer shape for the pumpkins.
+In the end, I like the one that was entirely yarn as they ended up with a nicer shape for the pumpkins.

 I used three types of wool yarn for this project.
 The best was the roving wool yarn.
 The worsted wool was not a bad second choice but did not give that felted look I liked.
 The third (green on the left) was only 50% wool and did not work at all.

 - Once you have created your ball of wool place it in a sock or pantyhose and tie it in a knot.

 - Run it through the washer using hot water and detergent, and then through the dryer on high heat.
 Feel free to wash a load of clothes with them.